 Image Analyzer is a third party deep image analysis product that has been fully integrated into the MailMarshal content scanning engine.
 Integration with Image Analyzer allows MailMarshal to assess the content of images that pass through the email gateway.
-For usage details, see "Where the attached image is/is not/may be inappropriate" on page 101.
+For usage details, see "Where the attached image does/does not/may match image category" on page 101.
 Trustwave also provides integrated licensing for this product.